 The Board has determined that Ms. Patricia B. Melcher and Messrs.
-Bruce W. Hunt, Kevin O. Meyers, John T. Rynd, Steven W. Krablin, Bernie W. Stewart and Nicholas L. Swyka, Jr. are "independent" for purposes of Section 303A of the New York Stock Exchange ("NYSE") Listed Company Manual.
+Bruce W. Hunt, Kevin O. Meyers, John T. Rynd, Steven W. Krablin, Bernie W. Stewart and Nicholas L. Swyka, Jr. are "independent" for purposes of Section 303A of the NYSE Listed Company Manual.
 The Board based its determinations of independence primarily on a review of the responses our directors provided to questions regarding employment and compensation history, affiliations and family and other relationships.
 No material relationships between the Company and any independent directors were discerned.

-During 2013, our Board of Directors held six meetings and took action by unanimous written consent three times.
-All of the directors attended at least 75% of the aggregate number of meetings of the Board of Directors and of each committee of the Board on which they served.
-All directors are expected to attend Annual Meetings, and all of our directors attended our last Annual Meeting of Stockholders.
+During 2015, our Board of Directors held six meetings and took action by unanimous written consent three times.
+All of the directors except John T. Rynd attended at least 75% of the aggregate number of meetings of the Board of Directors and of each committee of the Board on which they served.
+All directors are expected to attend Annual Meetings, and all of our directors except Bruce W. Hunt, Kevin O. Meyers and John T. Rynd attended our last Annual Meeting of Stockholders.

 The Company has established Corporate Governance Guidelines, which may be found on the Corporate Governance page of the Company's website, www.hornbeckoffshore.com.
 The Corporate Governance Guidelines include the definition of independence used by the Company to determine whether its directors and nominees for directors are independent, which are the same qualifications prescribed under the NYSE Listing Standards.
-Pursuant to the Company's Corporate Governance Guidelines, our non-management directors are required to meet in separate sessions without management on a regularly scheduled basis four times a year.
+Pursuant to the Company's Corporate Governance Guidelines, our non-management directors are required to meet in separate sessions without management on a regularly scheduled basis, but no less than four times a year.
 Generally, these meetings occur as an executive session without the management director in attendance in conjunction with regularly scheduled meetings of the Board throughout the year.
 If the non-management directors include directors that are not independent directors (as determined by our Board), the independent directors are required to meet in at least one separate session annually that includes only the independent directors.
 Because the Chairman of the Board is also a member of management, the non-management directors' and independent directors' separate sessions are presided over by the Lead Independent Director or, in his absence, by an independent director elected by a majority of the independent directors.